 On Jan.
-27, 2021, the Behavioral Health Initiative (BHI) Collaborative held the latest webinar in the Overcoming Obstacles webinar series: "Privacy and Security: Know the Rules for Communication of Behavioral Health Information."
+27, 2021, the Behavioral Health Integration (BHI) Collaborative held the latest webinar in the Overcoming Obstacles webinar series: "Privacy and Security: Know the Rules for Communication of Behavioral Health Information."

 View webinar slides (PDF).